 If you're a broker, and your customers have emergency freight, you may be working in an unfamiliar area where you don't have a lot of carrier contacts.
 Look for trucks posted on the DAT Load Board with a destination near the storm-affected area, or use the LaneMakers tool in DAT Power to find carriers that run those lanes often.

 Other ways you can help

 - Provide warehousing or trucks for non-FEMA relief.
 After the storm has passed, there will be a lot of stores and warehouses that need re-stocking, because inventory was either sold out or ruined by the floods.
-Brokers and carriers can learn about immediate needs at American Logistics Aid Network (ALAN), which provides a handy map and list of aid requests.
+Brokers and carriers can learn about immediate needs at American Logistics Aid Network (ALAN), which posts its latest relief efforts.
 This won't necessarily be FEMA freight, but it could still be emergency relief, because there is urgent need for so many products, as local people try to put their lives back together.

 - Don't become part of the problem.
 Safety is your number-one priority at all times, of course, but when you're heading into a disaster area, conditions can be hazardous well after the storm has passed.
 Be sure to check your routes for road closures and sign up for alerts in the states you expect to drive through.
 If you're the broker or dispatcher, learn as much as you can about the loads, the routes and the loading or unloading environment before you assign the truck.

 - Fuel is not always available.
 When there are evacuation orders, gas stations often run out of every kind of fuel, and the storm can keep the stations from getting resupplied.
 Check on fuel availability before starting out.